dmhowcroft/extForkMagic/README.md

 cache and not from the disk.
 So ext4magic reads wrong blocks from the cached Journal.

-Workaround : ext4magic supports external journal.
+Workaround: ext4magic supports external journal.
 You can create a copy of the filesystem journal with the "debug2fs" command.
 Use this copy as external Journal for the mounted file system.
 But, if mounted readwrite, here also only the first backup will work good,